-This document describes a the package structure that can be used to take advantage of features in NuGet v3.
+This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later).
 The

 minClientVersion property of your